CANEX Metals (CVE:CANX) Trading 25% Higher – Here’s What Happened

-CANEX Metals Inc. (CVE:CANX – Get Free Report)’s share price rose 25% on Monday .
+CANEX Metals Inc. (CVE:CANX – Get Free Report) shares rose 25% during mid-day trading on Tuesday .
 The company traded as high as C$0.13 and last traded at C$0.13.
-Approximately 152,001 shares traded hands during mid-day trading, a decline of 3% from the average daily volume of 156,406 shares.
+Approximately 152,001 shares were traded during trading, a decline of 3% from the average daily volume of 156,406 shares.
 The stock had previously closed at C$0.10.

 About CANEX Metals